pulp-platform/hero/openmp-examples/README.md

 Applications can be built by running `make` in the respective directory.
 Various options are supported to adjust the compilation flow which are as follows:
  * `only`: Set to `pulp` to create standalone applications, otherwise heterogeneous applications are built (default).
- * `default-as`: Set to `pulp` to use the 32-bit local address space as generic address space, otherwise the 64-bit host address space is used as generic address space (default).
-The generic address space determines to which address space all pointers are assigned to by default.
-From there the address space are optimized either by attempting to convert all 64-bit pointers coming from the host to the auxiliary address space or vice-versa proving that a pointer will never come from the host and therefore converting it back to the additional 32-bit address space.
  * `opt`: determines the level of optimizations between all passes, default to `3` (`-O3`).
  * `cflags`: additional compilation flags to pass during compilation (can for example be used in the benchmarks to change the dataset).